apache/incubator-taverna-site/content/download/index.md

   workflows from a command prompt.
   This enables scripted execution of workflows, e.g. on a Linux server.

+- [Apache Taverna Server](/download/server) provides a REST and WSDL web service for executing Taverna workflows remotely and integrating workflow execution into web applications.

 - Pre-Apache Taverna (2.x)
     - [Taverna Workbench](/download/workbench) enables you to graphically create, edit and run workflows on your computer.
    Taverna 2.5 Workbench (non-Apache) is the latest series of the Workbench;
    it is highly recommended that you use this version if you are new to Taverna.

-    - [Taverna Server](/download/server) is the remote workflow execution service that enables you to set up a dedicated server for executing workflows remotely.

     - [Taverna Plugins](/documentation/plugins) - because the design of Taverna is modular, various plugins can be added to increase its functionality.